Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 Best restaurants in lisbon

-In order to help you find a good restaurant, among the extensive offer, we present some of our favorite Restaurants in Lisbon.
+In order to help you find a good restaurant, among the extensive offer, we present some of our favorite Restaurants in Lisbon as a travel guide.
 For each, we indicate its location (district) and the type of cuisine offer.
 The cost will obviously vary depending on your choice.

 This district is a paradise of restaurants, where you can find options for all the tastes and budgets.
 The Cocheira Alentejana on Travessa do Poço da Cidade gives you a taste of the wonderful southern Portugal cuisine.
 At the Príncipe do Calhariz, on the Calçada do Combro or at the Antigo Primeiro de Maio, on Rua da Atalaia, you will find typical Portuguese food.